-- Contact school principals and administrators if contact information is needed for required participants.
+Contact school principals and administrators if contact information is needed for required participants.
 Meetings must not be held without the participation of mandated IEP members.
-All outreach efforts must be documented in the SESIS event Log.
+All outreach efforts must be documented in the SESIS Event Log.
 Document School/Non-Public School/Private School requests to reschedule meetings due to COVID-19 related unavailability by creating an event in SESIS.
-These meetings will be rescheduled.
+These meetings will be rescheduled to the extent feasible.

 Sending special education records to families via email

 The parent may elect for special education records to be sent to them by email.
-During the school closure, you may accept a parent's email requesting materials by email as their consent.
+During blended or remote learning, you may accept a parent's email requesting materials by email as their consent.

 To send a document stored in SESIS to a parent, the user should follow these steps:

 - Print or save the document as a PDF on the DOE network (Information available in the SESIS Wiki)

 - Attach the saved PDF to an email to the parent using Outlook in Office 365

 - Select "Encrypt"

 - Send to the parent's email address

 Special education records include any meeting notices, prior written notices, IEPs, assessments, progress reports, or other material requested by the parent.